ingyuseong/Computer-Architecture-RISC-V/README.md

 * Verify the operation of pipelining and analyze results (verify pipeline stall)

 ## Project 4: Instruction set extension design
-**GOAL: Learn Data Path & Control Path of Instructions by each pipeline stages of RISC-V core**
+**GOAL: Understand Data Path & Control Path of Instructions by each pipeline stages of RISC-V core**
 * Understand RISC-V ISA
 * Design extended ISA in RTL-level and verify it through testbench